meltoner/agrofelis/components/vehicle-frame/readme.md

 ### Step 07

-In the last step of the chassis fabrication, a plethora of nuts are being welded in all corners formed by the iron bards to allow to mount the protecting covers of the frame as well as establish multiple mounting points for tools and extensions of the Agrofelis Robot.
-The grid like mounting sockets locations in the fabricated chassis, are visualised by the following figure.
+In the last, seventh step of the chassis fabrication, a plethora of nuts are being welded in all corners formed by the iron bards to allow to mount the protecting covers of the frame as well as establish multiple mounting points for tools and extensions of the Agrofelis Robot.
+The grid like mounting sockets locations in the fabricated chassis are visualised by the following figure.

 ![Manufacturing the frame step 7, Nuts forming multiple attach points](_figures/vehicle-frame-04-step-07-01.png)